f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

         "f5-utils-file-transfer:file-name": "configs/development-DB-BACKUP{{currentdate}}"
     }

-You will end up seeing a status similar to the output below.
+A status similar to the output below will be seen.

 .. code-block:: json